 - Equity securities We hold various marketable equity securities measured at fair value with changes in fair value recognized in net income.
 Measurements based on observable market prices are classified as Level 1. - Available-for-sale securities We carry our available-for-sale securities at fair value based on external pricing sources.
 We classify our securities as Level 1 when fair value is determined using quoted prices available for the same instruments trading in active markets.
 We classify our securities as Level 2 when fair value is determined using prices for similar instruments trading in active markets.
-We perform pricing validation procedures for our available-for-sale securities. - Interests retained in financial asset sales We retain certain noncertificated interests retained from the sale of automotive finance receivables.
-Due to inactivity in the market, valuations are based on internally developed discounted cash flow models (an income approach) that use a market-based discount rate; therefore, we classified these assets as Level 3.
-The valuation considers recent market transactions, experience with similar assets, current business conditions, and analysis of the underlying collateral, as available.
-To estimate cash flows, we utilize various significant assumptions, including market observable inputs (for example, forward interest rates) and internally developed inputs (for example, prepayment speeds, delinquency levels, and credit losses).

-• Derivative instruments - We enter into a variety of derivative financial instruments as part of our risk-management strategies.
+We perform pricing validation procedures for our available-for-sale securities. - Derivative instruments We enter into a variety of derivative financial instruments as part of our risk-management strategies.
 Certain of these derivatives are exchange traded, such as equity options.
 To determine the fair value of these instruments, we utilize the quoted market prices for those particular derivative contracts; therefore, we classified these contracts as Level 1.